refinedev/refine/documentation/docs/ui-frameworks/mui/tutorial.md

 ## Editing a record

 Until this point, we were basically working with reading operations such as fetching and displaying data from resources.
-From now on, we are going to start creating and updating records by using **refine**.
+From now on, we are going to start creating and updating records by using **refine**

+The Material UI provides already styled, but still very customizable inputs that encapsulate adding labels and error handling with helper texts.
+However, we need a third-party library to handle forms when using Material UI.
+[React Hook Form](https://react-hook-form.com/) is one of the best options for this job!
+The React Hook Form library has been integrated with **refine** ([`@pankod/refine-react-hook-form`](https://github.com/pankod/refine/tree/master/packages/react-hook-form)) .
+This means you can now use Material UI for your forms and manage them using [`@pankod/refine-react-hook-form`](https://github.com/pankod/refine/tree/master/packages/react-hook-form)!

 Let's start by creating a new `<PostEdit>` page responsible for `editing` a single record: